 The proposed DAC is small enough that you could bring it to work.
-In this case, use a suitable RCA-to-headphones cable , since you don’t have good speakers to plug the headphones in.
+In this case, use a suitable RCA-to-headphones cable, since you presumably won’t have good speakers to plug the headphones into.

 There’s a number of free audio players on Windows.

 The traditional techy choice is Foobar 2000.
 But I was quite impressed by MusicBee .
 It has most of the advantages of Foobar, but is more user-friendly.